-The MAdEd is primarily a research-based distance-learning degree (with a short residence requirement) aimed at professional adult educators.
+The MAdEd is a distance degree aimed at working professionals.
 Candidates come from a wide variety of career areas such as literacy, health education, higher education, vocational education, human resources training and development, community development, and educational technology.
-Students must earn a total of 36 credits in graduate work.
-Most students complete the MAdEd with a synthesizing examination; exceptionally some write a thesis.
+Students must earn a total of 30 credits in graduate work.
 For successful completion of the degree, candidates must demonstrate a comprehensive knowledge of the area of study and an understanding of the principles and practices of adult education.